mr-samani/ngx-input-color/projects/storybook/README.imported.md

 ## ⚙️ Customization

-- All button titles, visibility, and UI modes are fully customizable via component inputs.
+- visibility, and UI modes are fully customizable via component inputs.
 - Works seamlessly with both Template-driven and Reactive Forms.

 ---